top of page

 He stepped backward into the prison cell and steadied himself against the rock wall.
 With each passing moment, this place just got weirder.

-That’s when he noticed someone else in the cell with him.
-In the back, there was a teenage boy pressed into the corner, trembling.
-At first, Xander looked away, but then he thought that the boy might be able to help him.
+That was when he noticed someone else in the cell with him.
+In the back, there was a boy pressed into the corner, trembling.
+At first, Xander looked away, but then he thought the boy might help him.
 “Hello?”

 “Hello?”
 Xander asked again.
 “Are you alright?
 Did they hurt you?”